mnesca/corgi_cubicle/RMD_Wpg_Transit_Analysis.md

 this practice project.
 Since this dataset gets updated daily, I have gotten this dataset in June 29th 2019.

+UPDATE: 08-24-2019: I had accidently deleted my data file somehow, and so I re-downloaded a new dataset on August 22nd 2019.

 Ref: <https://data.winnipeg.ca/Transit/Transit-Pass-ups/mer2-irmb>

-## Data Cleaning and Checking Variables
+## Data Cleaning and Checking Variables (AKA - preprocessing)

 Here I want to describe what my variables initially look like before further analysis.
 We first need to see what variables are included without continiously looking at the dataframe.
 The idea is to try to be efficient in your work.

+UPDATE 07-31-2019: definitely by practice, cleaning and visualizing data is a circular process.

-Here are a list of the variables:
+Here are a list of the variables uncleaned:

 ``` r
 sumvar <- summary(transitdata)